Buying Space, Not Keywords

 Explore new territory:

-At any point, the advertiser can break out of the suggestion grid by typing a free-text refinement instead.
+At any point, type a free-text refinement instead.
 “More focused on nutrition.”
 “People who already own a Peloton.”
-The system re-embeds the description and moves the locus accordingly — an escape hatch that prevents the interface from feeling like a choose-your-own-adventure book with only four choices per page.
+The system re-embeds and moves accordingly.
+This is an escape hatch so it doesn’t feel like a choose-your-own-adventure with four choices per page.

 Hill-climbing sequence: three steps through embedding space